 • it would suggest state sponsorship.

-Applicants are, therefore, advised not to incur expenses relating to the proposed name (e.g. preparing signs, headed note-paper, stationery, etc.) in advance of receipt of the certificate of incorporation which will be confirmation that the company is registered.
+Applicants are, therefore, advised not to incur expenses relating to the proposed name, such as preparing signs, headed note-paper, or stationery, before you receive a certificate of incorporation, a RCN certificate, which confirms that the Company Name is registered.

 The following guidelines are to assist in assessing the acceptability or otherwise of company names: